flowroute/flowroute-numbers-python/README.md

 		tnc = TelephoneNumbersController()
 		irc = InboundRoutesController()

-6. Optionally, add a line that prints out a response when parameters are passed to a method, allowing you to see the results onscreen of an invoked method.
+6. Optionally, add a line that prints out a response when parameters are passed to a method, allowing you to see a response in the terminal window for invoked method.

 		print (response)